-Hello, I’m Zach Crizer, a reporter, writer, editor and all-around word person.
+Hello, I’m Zach Crizer, a reporter set on illuminating the ways of the world through compelling human stories.
 Currently, I write for The Roanoke Times, exploring southwest Virginia by narrating the trials and tribulations of cops, ex-cons and small town mayors with big dreams.
 Since turning a night cops internship into my first real job out of college, I’ve covered public safety and Franklin County, a semi-rural region doused in Appalachian folklore.

 Before landing in Roanoke, I moved to the Ozarks to work for Stry.us, a summer-long grant-funded project that brought longform journalism to the local level in Springfield, Missouri.
 As part of that six-person team, I wrote and edited an array of longform features on things like an unintentional YouTube star and a town’s tornado recovery.